Trump is fine after an assassination attempt at his rally

 Senate Minority Leader Mitch McConnell said “tonight, all Americans are grateful that President Trump appears to be fine after a despicable attack on a peaceful rally.
 Violence has no place in our politics.
 We appreciate the swift work of the Secret Service and other law enforcement.”

-Former presidential candidates Doug Burgum, Ron DeSantis and Niki Haley have all posted messages on X, formerly known as Twitter, expressing concern and offering prayers for Trump.
+Former presidential candidates Doug Burgum, Ron DeSantis and Nikki Haley have all posted messages on X, formerly known as Twitter, expressing concern and offering prayers for Trump.

 Copyright 2024 NPR